Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

+For any $n\geq 0$, the set of Tamari diagrams of size $n$ is in bijection with $\SetBinaryTrees(n)$.
+Indeed, one builds from a Tamari diagram $u$ of size $n$ a binary tree $\TreeS$ recursively as follows.
+If $n = 0$, $\TreeS$ is defined as the leaf.
+Otherwise, let $i$ be the smallest position in $u$ such that $u_{i}$ is the maximum allowed value, namely $n - i$.
+Then $\TreeS_1 := u_1\dots u_{i-1}$ and $\TreeS_2 := u_{i + 1}\dots u_{n}$ are also Tamari diagrams.
+One forms $\TreeS$ by grafting the binary trees obtained recursively by this process applied on $\TreeS_1$ and on $\TreeS_2$ to a new node.
+Reciprocally, for each node of index $i$ of the tree $\TreeS$, labeled with an infix traversal, the value of the $i$-th letter of the corresponding Tamari diagram is given by the number of nodes in the right subtree of the node $i$.
+The complete demonstration is given in~\cite{Pal86}. \smallbreak

-The construction of the binary tree $T$ is also recursive, except that it is the maximum position $i$ in the dual Tamari diagram whose value is the highest allowed on that section of the word that should be chosen first.
-Similarly for the reciprocal, the procedure is identical, except that the value of the $i$-th letter in the dual Tamari diagram is given by the number of internal nodes in the left subtree of the node $i$ in the tree $T$. \smallbreak
+In the case of dual Tamari diagrams, the construction of the binary tree $\TreeT$ is also recursive, except that it is the maximum position $i$ in the dual Tamari diagram whose value is the highest allowed on that section of the word that should be chosen first.
+Similarly for the reciprocal, the procedure is identical, except that the value of the $i$-th letter in the dual Tamari diagram is given by the number of nodes in the left subtree of the node $i$ in the tree $\TreeT$. \smallbreak

-Note that the conditions for Tamari diagrams and dual Tamari diagrams imply that the last letter of a Tamari diagram is always equal to $0$ and the first letter of a dual Tamari diagram is always equal to $0$. \smallbreak
+For instance, in Figure~\ref{arbrebinaire}, the Tamari diagram is $10040210$ and the dual Tamari diagram is $00230100$.
+Figure~\ref{fig:bijectionTD-BT} depicts the corresponding binary tree of the Tamari diagram $1003010$. \smallbreak

-The graphical representation of a Tamari diagram of size $n$ by needles and their diagonals provided in~\cite{Gir11} is a simple way to check the conditions of a Tamari diagram.
-Each letter in the Tamari diagram is represented by a needle whose height is equal to the value of the letter.
-At the top of each needle of position $i$ and height $h$, a diagonal of slope $-1$ is drawn, which intersects the horizontal axis at the point $i+h$ (see Figure~\ref{dtdtd}).
-The condition~\ref{condDT2} is then translated by the fact that no needle must cross a diagonal.
-The condition~\ref{condDT1} is satisfied if, for any needle at position $i$, the abscissa point $i+h$ of the intersection with the diagonal is less than or equal to $n$. \smallbreak

-Similarly, a graphical representation can be given for the dual Tamari diagram of size $n$.
-For each needle of position $i$ and height $h$, a diagonal of slope $1$ is drawn between the top of this needle and the abscissa point $i-h$.
-The condition~\ref{condDTD2} is satisfied if no needle crosses a diagonal.
-The condition~\ref{condDTD1} is satisfied if for any needle at position $i$, the abscissa point $i-h$ of the intersection with the diagonal is greater than or equal to $1$. \smallbreak